ej3u22/Maze_Runner_UI/README.md

 # Maze_Runner_UI
 A cheap and cheerful top layer of code to display and debug the Maze runner work.

+Acknowledgements:
+The character images were created by Kenney (https://kenney.nl/); they have a wealth of free to use assets completely copyright free!
+Absolutely worth a look and if you find them useful, shout them a coffee!

 Requires:
 - Maze module
 - Runner module (does not have to be complete)